JasonPaulGithub/Maze-API-Brute-Force-Tech_Test/README.md

 This was coded from scratch in two days.

-Here are my notes for the project so far.
-Let's call this version - V0.1(Mvp) -
+Here are my notes for version - V0.1(Mvp)
+-
 Maze-Brute:
 MVP complete: All mazes traversed with a score included.